polyaxon/polyaxon/site/integrations/kubeflow.md

 ---
 title: "KubeFlow"
 meta_title: "KubeFlow"
-meta_description: "How to schedule, track, and mange KubeFlow operators on Polyaxon.
+meta_description: "How to schedule, track, and manage KubeFlow operators on Polyaxon.
 Polyaxon can schedule and manage KubeFlow operators natively."
 custom_excerpt: "The Kubeflow project is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable."
 image: "../../content/images/integrations/kubeflow.png"
 author: